 A must-see in the old town of Conil is the Torre de Guzman – the icon of the town of Conil – which is part of the old castle.

 Here is where the tourist office is located, on the first floor, where you can learn about the town’s history.
-A documentary on the history of the tower is shown on the second floor, and the observation deck is located on the top floor.
+A documentary on the tower’s history is shown on the second floor, and the observation deck is located on the top floor.